 There are a number of ways to submit information to us.
 If you have any documents to turn in, you can send them by fax (417-823-0744), email (firstname.lastname@example.org), or if you have access to the Prime, Inc. app, you may scan them to Trip Documents → Accounting Services.

 Quarterly estimates are important because they allow you to pay towards your taxes in smaller amounts and help you avoid paying penalties for not making these payments as denoted by the IRS.
 Quarterly payments towards your tax liability are required by the IRS if you will owe money at the end of the year.
 Most self-employed individuals WILL owe money at the end of the year.

-The Federal Per Diem Rate has been released for 2018.
-It will be $63/day.
-Self-employed individuals in the Transportation industry are allowed to claim 80% of this, which is $50.40/day.
+The Federal Per Diem Rate has been released for 2021.
+It will be $69/day.
+Self-employed individuals in the Transportation industry are allowed to claim 100% of this in 2022.
 For more information regarding per diem, please read this IRS publication.

 It depends on the company you work for.
 If you are paid per diem by your employer(also known as travel allowance) then you CANNOT claim per diem at the end of the year.
 You also CANNOT claim the difference in your travel allowance and the per diem rate.